List of EastEnders characters introduced in 2002: Nana Moon

-Chris Wright

-Chris Wright, played by Tom Roberts, is the original applicant for the job of bar manager of The Queen Victoria public house who is usurped by Alfie Moon (Shane Richie), who uses his name and identity three weeks earlier, and tells Chris by telephone that the position has been filled.
-Chris arrives on 13 December 2002 to talk to the landlady, Peggy Mitchell (Barbara Windsor).
-Alfie, fearing his facade will be unravelled, thinks of a scheme to get rid of Chris and tells them his grandmother, Nana Moon (Hilda Braid) is Peggy.
-When Chris confronts Nana about Alfie having his job and insults Alfie, she tells him to leave and threatens to set the dog on him.

 Kate Mitchell

 Kate Mitchell, played by Jill Halfpenny, is an undercover policewoman who grows close to Phil Mitchell (Steve McFadden) to extract a confession of murder from him.
 However, Phil is innocent, and once the truth is revealed the couple begin a relationship and soon marry.
 However, the marriage ends, and Kate then has an affair with Den Watts (Leslie Grantham), Phil's arch-rival and the husband of her business partner, Chrissie (Tracy-Ann Oberman).

 Dougie Slade

 Detective Sergeant Dougie Slade, played by John Bowler, is a corrupt ex-police officer who was involved in the case which led to Alfie Moon (Shane Richie) being imprisoned for credit card fraud.

 When The Queen Victoria pub wins the "East End Pub of the Year Award", Alfie is photographed and appears in the paper.
 Alfie is still using the false identity of Chris Wright, which he had used to get his job there.
 When Dougie sees the picture in the paper, he visits Alfie and threatens to expose his true identity unless he steals £4,000 from the cash till at the pub.

 Dougie's plan is eventually scuppered when Alfie runs away and Peggy Mitchell (Barbara Windsor), the owner of the pub, catches Dougie helping himself to money from the till.
 Alfie is exposed afterwards, but still keeps his job at the pub, due to his charm and charisma.